codenvibes/CS/05_DEFENSIVE_SECURITY/INCIDENT RESPONSE & PLANNING/TABLETOP EXERCISES.md

 **Why they matter:**
 They’re a cost-effective way to prepare for crises, build confidence, and make sure everyone knows what to do — without risking safety or disrupting operations.

-If you’d like, I can share an example scenario or even help you design a simple tabletop outline — just say the word!

 ---